Salmon has got to be one of the tastiest fish in the world.

 The smoking process was first used as a means of preserving fish.

-Salmon was caught fresh, salted and then smoked at a high temperature.
-This would keep the salmon in freshly caught condition for a longer time.
+Salmon was caught fresh, salted, and then smoked at a high temperature, which kept it in freshly caught condition for a longer time.

-Here in the United States, the smoked salmon industry was born on the West Coast around the beginning of the 19th century.
-This was developed during World War II when a method of preservation was created to allow the fish to last longer while being transported long distances.
+The smoked salmon industry was born on the West Coast of the United States around the beginning of the 19th century.
+It was developed during World War II when a method of preservation was created to allow the fish to last longer while being transported long distances.

-To the Native Americans, salmon was something that they held in high regard.
-It was believed that if it was mishandled the great oceans spirits would drive all the salmon away from their area.
+To the Native Americans, salmon was highly regarded.
+It was believed that if it was mishandled, the great ocean spirits would drive all the salmon away from their area.

-Many European settlers & servants had a very salmon-heavy diet and it was seen as peasant food.
-Some got so sick of getting fed salmon they would go so far to write into their contracts that they would only allow salmon to be served to them once a week! (crazy I know!)
+Many European settlers and servants had a very salmon-heavy diet, and it was seen as peasant food.
+Some got so sick of being fed salmon that they would write into their contracts that they would only allow salmon to be served to them once a week!
+(Crazy, I know!)

-These days salmon is enjoyed worldwide and is often a feature on platters, canopies, starters and main meals.
+These days, salmon is enjoyed worldwide and is often featured on platters, canopies, starters, and main meal

 There is no doubt it’s a winner at breakfast time, and the booming popularity of smashed avo at your local café for breakfast, paired with smoked salmon is rightly deserved, it’s delicious!